 We are a family Church with a wide ranging programme designed to cater for all ages.
 You will find all sorts of people from various age groups and coming from all kinds of different backgrounds.

 Our members are people who have come to know God and be made right with him by experiencing the power of the message of God’s Word and the sacrificial work of his son, Jesus Christ.
 The aim of our lives is to please God by being more like Christ and bringing others to know him.

 Our Sunday worship aims to be reverent, with Bible reading, hymns, prayers and Bible teaching.
 We focus on learning from the Bible about our great God and applying his word to our daily lives.
 Visitors are very welcome and should find our services easy to follow.
-If you have children, there is a Sunday School before the morning service and a crèche during the service for young children.
+If you have children, there is a Sunday School during the morning service and a crèche during the service for young children.
 Whoever you are, you are most welcome to join us for worship or come to some of the meetings during the week.

 We are an evangelical church, which means that we believe the Bible is God’s word, speaking clearly and with relevance to our modern world.
 The truth we are committed to is historically known as Reformed and is more fully summarised in the ‘statement of faith’ below.